-The Universal Offer Additional Targeted Support and Specialist Individualised Provision Support and Provision Clearly labelled and laid out classrooms Resources available in class-rooms containing overlays, highlighters, dictionaries etc which promote independence.
-Classroom monitors with specific responsibilities.
-Consistent routines and behaviour expectations.
-Pupils have the opportunity to choose from many after school clubs, such as performing arts, Football, Netball, Cookery and construction clubs.
-PSHE lessons and assemblies to promote social and emotional well-being.
-All children have the opportunities to attend school trips and residentials.
+The Universal Offer Additional Targeted Support and Provision Specialist Individualised Support and Provision Clearly labelled and laid out classrooms Resources available in class-rooms containing overlays, highlighters, dictionaries etc which promote independence.
 Where teaching assistants are in the classroom they facilitate independence.
 Pupils have personalised equipment to help them to learn, such as talking tins, overlays, and timers.
-Pupils can have access to: visual timetables/task management boards learning passports traffic light system Group support: Social skills groups Funfit Loss and Change Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves, e.g. asked peers, checked books, etc. Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent.
-Timetables are in place to support independence.
+Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves, e.g. asked peers, checked books, etc. Classroom monitors with specific responsibilities.
+Consistent routines and behaviour expectations.
+Pupils can have access to: - visual timetables/task management boards - learning passports - traffic light system Group support: - Social skills groups Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent.